TimeLovercc/SpuGraph/README.md

 1. CIGA has many different backbones, where should we put them?
 Maybe backbones.
 2. CIGA and DIR have some same name methods, should we put them in a same file?
 3. Should we add a function to select representation or raw?
 Maybe not.
+4. What if we have too many redundant codes?
+Use base class to reduce the redundant codes.
+5. For node encoder, three cases, 1, -1, >1.
+6. For a new backbone, first define new layer type (add edge_att in conv), then use the base class to implement the new backbone.

 ## Contributing
 Contributions to the SpuGraph project are welcome.
 Please follow the standard procedures for contributing to a GitHub project: